Protect Your Dog from Kidney Stones with the Kidney Stone Prevention Diet (Calcium Oxalate)

 This diet intends to eliminate as much oxalate from your dog’s diet as possible.

-The plan is a quick, easy way to make the dietary changes needed to keep your dog’s body from forming oxalate stones.
+The plan is a quick, easy way to make the necessary dietary changes to keep your dog’s body from forming oxalate stones.

 The Bladder and Kidney Stone Prevention Diet Plan